Skip to content

 Since it’s impossible to bring back dead grass, you should work on reviving the dormant one.
 Luckily, there are plenty of tricks you can use:

-Feed it: One of the reasons why your grass is brown is because it’s not receiving the necessary nutrients.
-To reverse the browning, apply some fertilizer to it.
+One of the reasons why your grass is brown is because it’s not receiving the necessary nutrients.
+To reverse the browning, apply fertilizer to it.

 Since the grass is already going a rough patch, avoid using chemical fertilizers.
 Instead, go for organic options such as liquid seaweed.